Apply Now

 • webpack for local development and build compilation,

-We don't expect you to know all of the languages and technologies.
-Being an experienced senior in Python is enough, we'll give you the time and support to learn to work with the other languages.
-Experience with gRPC and Google Cloud is a serious advantage, but even here we're happy to work with you and support you to bring you up to speed.
+We don't expect you to know all of the languages and technologies we use on day 1.
+Being an experienced senior in Python is enough, we'll give you the time and support to learn to work with all of our technologies.
+Experience with gRPC and Google Cloud is a serious advantage, but we're happy to work with you and support you to bring you up to speed.
 Same applies for front end development, say you have experience with Redux, but never worked with ngrx, no sweat, you’ll get the opportunity to learn the ins and outs of it.
-Same goes for Ionic and other front end tools.

 We're investing heavily in a redesign of our application architecture and code refactoring.
-On top of that, we're also improving the way we handle our data, our entire infrastructure, and overall improvement and simplification of our solutions.
+On top of that, we're also improving the way we handle our data, our entire infrastructure, and overall architecture of our solutions and our developer experience.
 This is a very exciting time to be a part of Dashly, and we're expecting a lot of input and initiative from you in our endeavour.

-When it comes to day-to-day operations and work organization, our teams use Google Workspace (Meet for online meetings), Slack for messaging, Github as our repository and Atlassian Cloud’s JIRA and Confluence for issue tracking and documentation.
-Oh, and we’re big on visual analysis, and we use Miro for boards and diagrams.
+When it comes to day-to-day operations and work organisation, our teams use Google Workspace (Gmail, Calendar, Drive, Meet, Keep, Tasks, etc), Slack for messaging, Github as our repository and Jira and Confluence for issue tracking and documentation.
+Oh, and we’re big on visual analysis, so we use Miro for boards and diagrams.

 Our business and product teams are located in the UK (GMT time zone), our creative, marketing and engineering teams are located in Central Europe (CET timezone, GMT+1).